 Save and close the file.
 Restart the Apache service for the changes to take effect:

-Next step, we should allow HTTP traffic on port 80 through firewall.
+Next step, we should allow HTTP traffic on port 80 through the firewall.
 You can do this by running the following command:

 Step 7.
 Accessing Live Helper Chat.